 However, the number of app store reviews have steadily decreased as it’s harder for consumers to leave a review now that ratings prompts are decoupled.
-Decoupling refers to targeting customers for ratings separate from an audience that sees the Apptentive Love Dialog, or showing the Rating Dialog at another point in your customers app journey that is not immediately after the Love Dialog.
+Decoupling refers to targeting customers for ratings separate from an audience that sees the Alchemer Mobile (formerly Apptentive) Love Dialog, or showing the Rating Dialog at another point in your customers app journey that is not immediately after the Love Dialog.
 Adding a step in the consumer feedback journey means that, by default, it will be harder and less likely that people complete the path.

 App ratings and reviews aren’t just vanity metrics; they have real consequences on conversion rates and brand reputation.
 There is a direct correlation between an app’s star ratings and a consumer’s willingness to download that app.